 NIE curriculum guide celebrates the Constitution

-Just in time for Constitution Day on Sept.
-16, the NAA Foundation is releasing an updated version of "First Things First: Using the Newspaper to Teach the Five Freedoms of the First Amendment."
+Constitution Day is Friday, Sept.
+16th.
+In 2011, the NAA Foundation updated and released "First Things First: Using the Newspaper to Teach the Five Freedoms of the First Amendment."
 This free educational resource helps teachers and students go beyond a one-day celebration of the historic document with an in-depth exploration of the First Amendment.
 Activities for elementary, middle- and high-school students align to national learning standards and feature a uniform lesson-plan structure.

-Newspapers in Education (NiE) is designed to promote literacy, increase hands-on learning in the classroom and develop lifelong reading habits among young people and their families.
-NiE provides classroom sets of newspapers to teachers in Benton, Washington and Madison county schools, along with a variety of teacher tools, resources and training opportunities.
+Newspapers in Education (NIE) is a national literacy program that is promoted in Northwest Arkansas by the Arkansas Democrat-Gazette (ADG).
+NIE is designed to promote literacy, increase hands-on learning in the classroom and develop lifelong reading habits among young people and their families.
+NIE provides classroom sets of newspapers to teachers in Benton, Washington and Madison county schools, along with a variety of teacher tools, resources and training opportunities.

 What does it cost?

-With the generous support of donors and corporate sponsors, more than 15,000 newspapers per week are provided free of charge to teachers in Benton and Washington counties and Huntsville.
+With the generous support of donors and corporate sponsors, newspapers are provided free of charge to teachers in Benton, Washington and Madison counties.
 If you would like to make a donation to support this program, or enroll as a teacher within these areas, please contact our Northwest Edition NIE office at (479) 684-5503 or email@example.com.

 To enroll as an NIE teacher at a reduced rate within Arkansas, or donate to the statewide program, please contact the Little Rock NIE office at (501) 378-3847 or firstname.lastname@example.org.

-The Arkansas Democrat-Gazette would like to thank the Springdale Neighborhood Market for sponsoring our Nie program.
+The Arkansas Democrat-Gazette would like to thank the Black Hills Energy for sponsoring our NIE program.